swift-networking

 Swift Networking is a Swift Package, which provides some core tools used to make HTTP network requests.

-Its philosophy is centered around the idea that at a high level, clients send requests and await a response for each request.
+Its philosophy is centered around a high level concept that clients send requests and await a response for each request.

-This, like almost everything in programming, is a transformation of data types, and so lends itself to a functional programming style.
+Like almost everything in programming, this is a transformation of data types, and so lends itself to a functional programming style.
 With this in-mind, the library provides components which can be composed together to perform this transformation.
-All of the built-in components are well tested, with test helpers to make it easy to test your own custom components.
+All of the built-in components are well tested, and there are test helpers to make it easy to test your own custom components.

 Why not just use URLSession?